-Researchers have reported that screening for colorectal cancer (CRC), starting at the age of 45 years instead of 50 years is cost-effective for people at average risk.
+Researchers have reported that screening for colorectal cancer (CRC), starting at the age of 45 years instead of 50 years for persons at average risk is cost-effective.

 In response to the growing incidence of CRC in young people the American Cancer Society recommends that screening begin at average risk at the age of 45 years.
 On the contrary, the Task Force on Preventive US services (USPSTF) and the Task Force on affairs of many US companies recommend screening starting at age 50.

-Dr. Ladabaum and his colleagues used an analytical model of decision-making to assess the cost-effectiveness and national exposure beginning CRC screening at age 45 instead of 50, and to compare screening resource allocation effect for young people compared to older people and people with a higher risk.
+Dr. Ladabaum and his colleagues used an analytical model of decision-making to assess the cost-effectiveness and national exposure beginning CRC screening at age 45 instead of 50, and to compare the distribution of the effect of screening resources for young people compared to older people and people with a higher risk.

-Initiation of FIT at the age of 45 to 50 years instead of four CRC and prevented one death CRC and yielded 14.0 QALY per 1,000 people; researchers in the field of gastroenterology, March 28, reported that it took 267 additional colonoscopies and 3242 additional stool test for the amount of US 7 / QALY of $ 700 ..
+Initiation of FIT at the age of 45 years instead of 50 four CRC and prevented one death CRC and yielded 14.0 QALY per 1,000 people; researchers in the field of gastroenterology, March 28, reported that it took 267 additional colonoscopies and 3242 additional test feces of US / QALY 7700 dollars..

 These alternative provisions would result in net savings of $ 163 700-445 800 dollars, the researchers said.

-At the national level, the change current patterns of participation in screening for five years at a younger age could prevent 29,400 cases of CRC and 11,100 cases of CRC death over the next five years, but at an additional cost in the United States and the need 10.4 billion.
-USD. in 10.7 Mill. additional colonoscopies.
+At the national level, the change current patterns of participation in screening for five years at a younger age could prevent 29 400 cases of CRC and 11 100 cases of CRC death over the next five years, but at an additional cost and the need for the United States of 10.4 bln.
+Dollars. in 10.7 Mill. additional colonoscopies.

 On the other hand, the goal of 80% interest in screening starting from 50 (without reducing the screening before age 45), can prevent the 2.6-fold increase in the incidence of CRC and 2.9-fold increase in the incidence of CRC at about one third additional costs, and if necessary 13% more additional colonoscopies.